MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adcsdeployment/Install-AdcsNetworkDeviceEnrollmentService.md

 ### -ApplicationPoolIdentity

-Indicates that the cmdlet the identity that the Network Device Enrollment Service (NDES) uses when communicating with the certification authority (CA).
+Indicates the identity that the Network Device Enrollment Service (NDES) uses when communicating with the certification authority (CA).
 This parameter is only valid when NDES is using a remote CA. If the CA is local, the application pool identity account cannot be used.

 ```yaml